... Skip to main content

 e) Child luring

-It is against the law to use a computer system to communicate with a person who is under 18 for the purpose of facilitating certain sexual offences.
-In other words, this offence criminalizes using the Internet to communicate with underage people for the purpose of engaging in what would be illegal sex acts, e.g., using the Internet to ask a person under the legal age of consent to meet to have sex.
-(Criminal Code section 172.1).
+It is against the law to use a computer system to communicate with a person under 18 for the purpose of facilitating certain sexual offences.
+In other words, this offence criminalizes using the internet to communicate with underage people for the purpose of engaging in what would be illegal sex acts — for example, using the internet to ask a person under the legal age of consent to meet for sex (Criminal Code section 172.1).

 f) Indecent acts

-Many of these sexual offences come with mandatory minimum jail sentences upon conviction, and mandatory orders that a person be listed on the Sex Offenders Registry.
+Many of these sexual offences come with mandatory minimum jail sentences on conviction, and mandatory orders that a person be listed on the Sex Offenders Registry.

 • Up to 18 months or 10 years in jail, depending on case severity.